Pennsylvania Court Records

 How Long Do Arrests Stay on Your Record in Pennsylvania?

-Pennsylvania arrest records may be permanent, depending on the offense and if an individual was convicted or sentenced.
-However, individuals whose cases were dismissed, never taken to court, disposed as not guilty, or who meet other Commonwealth criteria can have their arrest records expunged (deleted).
+Pennsylvania arrest records may be permanent, depending on the offense and whether an individual was convicted or sentenced.
+However, individuals whose cases were dismissed, never taken to court, disposed of as not guilty, or who meet other Commonwealth criteria can have their arrest records expunged (deleted).

 Expunge an Arrest Record in Pennsylvania